LLNL/RAJAPerf/docs/sphinx/user_guide/getting_started.rst

   $ git submodule update --init --recursive

-Either way, the end result is the same and you should be good to configure the code and build it.
+Either way, the result is the same and you should be good to configure the code and build it.

-.. note:: * If you switch branches in a RAJA Performance Suite repo (e.g.,
+.. note:: * If you are in your local copy of the RAJA Performance Suite repo
-            you are on a branch, with everything up-to-date, and you run the command ``git checkout <different branch name>``, you may need to run the command ``git submodule update`` to set the Git *submodule versions* to what is used by the new branch.
+            and you switch to a different repo branch (e.g., you run the command ``git checkout <different branch name>``), you may need to run the command ``git submodule update`` to set the Git *submodule versions* to what is used by the new branch.
+To see if this is required, the ``git status`` command will indicate whether the submodules are at the proper versions.
-          * If the *set of submodules* in a new branch is different than the previous branch you were on, you may need to run the command ``git submodule update --init --recursive`` to pull in the correct set of submodule and versions.
+          * If the *set of submodules* in a new branch is different than the previous branch you were on, you may need to run the command ``git submodule update --init --recursive`` (described above) to pull in the correct set of submodule and versions.

 .. _getting_started_depend-label: